Share on Facebook

 Picking up that book you’ve been meaning to read on your bookshelf

-How many times over the years have you wandered through the aisles of favourite bookstores, picked out a few new books to read, and then never read them?
-No need to feel guilty—now is the perfect time to read the books you forgot all about from your bookshelf and reconnect with those characters from your new favourite story.
+How many times over the years have you wandered through the aisles of favorite bookstores, picked out a few new books to read, and then never read them?
+No need to feel guilty—now is the perfect time to read the books you forgot all about from your bookshelf and reconnect with those characters from your new favorite story.

 6 / 18